India Gate

 The India Gate hexagon complex with a diameter of about 625m covers approximately 306000m² in area.

-The Republic Day Parade starts from Rashtrapati Bhavan and passes through India Gate to the reach the Red Fort.
+The Republic Day Parade starts from Rashtrapati Bhavan and passes through India Gate to reach the Red Fort.

 Amar Jawan Jyoti